TareqNewazShahriar/signalr-state-retainer/README.md

 	}
 ```

-**Feel free to issue any bug or if you need any additional feature.**
+**Feel free to create issues for any bug or additional useful feature.**